Percutaneous Nephrostomy

 General instructions

-Do not use any products that contain nicotine or tobacco for at least 4 weeks before the procedure.
-These products include cigarettes, e-cigarettes, and chewing tobacco.
+Do not use any products that contain nicotine or tobacco before the procedure.
+These products include cigarettes, chewing tobacco, and vaping devices, such as e-cigarettes.
 If you need help quitting, ask your health care provider.

 What happens during the procedure?